Training for Careers in Biomedical Research

 Duke University School of Medicine's dual-degree MD/PhD program, the Medical Scientist Training Program (MSTP), was founded in 1966 and is one of the fourth oldest such programs in the country.
 It adds a significant research component to MD education, training physician-scientists (MD/PhDs) for high-level research careers in the biomedical sciences and academic medicine.
 Duke's unique year-long research requirement for all Duke MD students lends itself naturally to this MD/PhD training.
 Unlike the standard medical curriculum, in which two clinical years follow two years of basic coursework, the unique Duke curriculum concentrates all coursework in the first year.
 The year of coursework is followed by a clinical year, then a year of research, and, finally, another clinical year.
 While the straight-MD student spends their third year in a significant year-long research project, the MSTP student moves straight into the PhD setting in lieu of the third-year project; the MD research project requirement is fulfilled by the PhD dissertation.
 Students typically find that the clinical year preceding the PhD years produces keener insights into the meshing of clinical and research interests and produces more informed and fruitful choices for their PhD thesis areas.

 PhD thesis projects, under the guidance of the School of Medicine's world-class faculty, span all areas of basic and clinical biomedical research.
 Training opportunities and facilities are top-notch and prepare graduates for significant roles in medical research and academic medicine.
-The 405 graduates of the fifty-eight year-old program populate biomedical research institutions and academic institutions throughout the US.
+Graduates of the program populate biomedical research institutions and academic institutions throughout the US.